Miniii-git/Miniii-git/README.md

 # Hi, I'm Mina 👋

 🎓 M.Sc.
-Student in Data Science at the University of Naples Federico II..
+Student in Data Science at the University of Naples Federico II<br>
-🔥 Passionate about building data-driven and software solutions that solve real-world problems..
+🔥 Passionate about building data-driven and software solutions that solve real-world problems<br>
-🔭 Currently looking for internship and junior opportunities in Data Science, AI, and Software Development..
+🔭 Currently looking for internship and junior opportunities in Data Science, AI, and Software Development<br>

 I have academic backgrounds in Mathematics and Financial Mathematics, with hands-on experience in data science projects involving machine learning, computer vision, NLP, time series analysis, and web development.